Can I Get Paid to Write a Blog about… ANYTHING?

 Choose Draft to transfer your WordPress post as a draft on Medium.
 This is a good option if you care about the layout of your blog post, as Medium gives you some unique text options that WordPress doesn’t have.

-Choose Unlisted to publish a blog post that can be seen only by those who have the link.
+Choose Unlisted to publish a blog post that’s visible only by those who have the link.
 Unlisted posts won’t show up on Medium’s public pages (the homepage or your profile).

 Note: You can only republish 10 posts per day.